orlamadden/orlamadden/README.md

 <p>I'm a Senior Product Designer from Ireland.
 Currently finsihed my Masters in Data Science and Analysis.
 Welcome to my profile where you will find a bunch of stuff that I like to build and neglect.</p>

 🌱 I’m currently learning Python and R.
-🔭 I’m currently messing around with Machine Learning ideas.
+🔭 I’m currently messing around with Machine Learning ideas: interests lie in Topic Modelling and Sentiment Analysis.

 <h3 align="center">Stay cool!</h3>